mikolajk0wal/creend/README.md

 🌴 [Podroże z hubertem - shop](https://sklep.podrozezhubertem.pl): Automated shop for polish travel agency in poland, with advanced admin management features.
 My participation was about writing frontend in NextJS with TypeScript and also backend in Java (Spring Boot).
 Application is created and beeing maintained by [CodeYourBrand](https://www.codeyourbrand.com/) team 😎

+🌴 [Twocontinents](https://twocontinents.com/en): Automated shop for Twocontinents.
+Same tech stack as PZH (It is its continuation).
+It includes more features eg. internationalization.
+Application is created and beeing maintained by [CodeYourBrand](https://www.codeyourbrand.com/) team 😎

 ## Get in Touch

 I'm passionate about web development and always eager to learn and collaborate.
 If you have any questions, suggestions, or just want to connect, feel free to reach out to me: